eatthepie/cli/README.md

 ![Eat The Pie](https://github.com/eatthepie/docs/blob/main/static/img/header.png)

-# EatThePie CLI
+# Eat The Pie CLI

-A command-line interface for interacting with EatThePie lottery on Ethereum.
+A command-line interface for interacting with Eat The Pie, the world lottery on Ethereum.

 ## 🚀 Quick Start